DTS-STN/Data-Patterns/about.md

 [Dark patterns](https://www.darkpatterns.org/) are "tricks used in websites and apps that make you do things that you didn't mean to, like buying or signing up for something".
 They [use the power of design](https://dapde.de/en/) to benefit a product's owners or creators more than the people who use it.

-Dark patterns can do this in many different ways, but mainly by limiting:
+Dark patterns can do this in many ways, but mainly by limiting:

-* **Consent** - the ability for people to choose what data they do and don't want to have collected, used, stored or shared
+* **consent:** the ability for people to choose what data they do and don't want to have collected, used, stored or shared
-* **Openness** - the ability for people to see, understand, and participate in how a service is designed and how it works
+* **openness:** the ability for people to see, understand, and participate in how a service is designed and how it works
-* **Accountability** - the ability to give, receive, and respond to feedback
+* **accountability:** the ability to give, receive, and respond to feedback

-#### Example - Cookie pop-up
+#### Example: Cookie pop-up

-Although we're only [required by law](https://laws-lois.justice.gc.ca/ENG/ACTS/P-21/FullText.html) to ask people for consent to collect their personal information, it's a good practice to ask whether they are comfortable with other kinds of data collection, including cookie use.
+Although we're only required by [the Privacy Act](https://laws-lois.justice.gc.ca/ENG/ACTS/P-21/FullText.html) to ask people for consent to collect their personal information, it's a good practice to ask whether they are comfortable with other kinds of data collection, including cookie use.
 Websites often do this by asking people to consent to data collection via a cookie pop-up.

 A dark pattern for a cookie pop-up might lead you to share more data than you are comfortable with by assuming you want to consent to all cookies, then making it difficult to change your preferences.